 Smith is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the Senate in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
+Each dot was a member of the Senate in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).